Documentation

 .

 This file contains secret values organized by secret name.
-Values are in plain text.
-Encoding is handled automatically.
+Enter values in plain text; encoding is handled automatically.
+The example file enumerates every required secret (UVCS certificate, Elasticsearch, Mini-usf, Novu, MongoDB, PostgreSQL, RabbitMQ, RustFS, UVCS license, Valkey).

 vpctl secret generate --import secrets.import.yaml --use-defaults